f4grx/sys11/monitor/README.md

 =======================================
 User programs can call the ROM using software IRQs.

-Parameters are pushed, function is stored in A, and SWI is executed.
+Parameters are set in sp0..sp3, function is stored in A, and SWI is executed.

 A  | Function  | Params                     | Retval in D
 ---+-----------+----------------------------+----------------